jefrecantuledesma/bedroomstudio/README.md

 # Bedroom Studio by Peter Semiletov
-A set of LV2 plugins for bedroom music studio :) The idea is to provide simple, nice sounding effects those become a legend.
+A set of LV2 plugins for bedroom music studios :) The goal is to provide simple, nice-sounding effects for those who want to become a musical legend.

 https://psemiletov.github.io/bedroomstudio/

-Current plugins list:
+Current plugin list:

-**Metalluga** - the hard and crips distortion with five controls to customize the effect for your needs: Drive, Level, Weigth, Resonance and Warmth.
-The main control here is Level, all other builds around it.
-If don't touch too much the distortion stuff, you can use Metalluga in more soft genres such as blues.
+**Metalluga** - the hard and crisp distortion with five controls to customize the effect for your needs: *Drive*, *Level*, *Weight*, *Resonance*, and *Warmth*.
+The main control is *Level*, and all the other parameters build around it.
+If you don't mess too much with the distortion levels, you can use Metalluga for softer genres, such as blues.

 **Bronza** -  the plain fuzz pedal with two parameters - *Level* and *Fuzz*.
-Sounds like in sixties
+It sounds like a pedal from the sixties!

-**Grelka Overdrive** - the classic overdrive, has Drive, Level, Lows and Treble parameters to define the sound.
+**Grelka Overdrive** - the classic overdrive, with parameters for *Drive*, *Level*, *Lows*, and *Treble* to shape the sound.

-**Charm** - the saturation effect, makes sound more "analog".
+**Charm** - the saturation effect which makes sounds more "analog."

 ## Build and install

 **Dependencies:** cmake, lv2 library

-**To build from the source:**
+**To build from source:**

 ```mkdir b
 cmake ..